dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 ```

 Specifically, lists don't represent vectors/matrices as in MATLAB, Octave, IDL, etc.
-However, there are some packages to help you with that (e.g. numpy).
+However, there are some packages to help you with that (e.g. [numpy](https://numpy.org)).

 ## Exercises

 In this exercise, we experiment with Python's list datatype.
-In the last exercise, you worked with strings containing stock symbols.
+In the last section,
+you worked with strings containing stock symbols.

 ```pycon
 >>> symbols = 'HPQ,AAPL,IBM,MSFT,YHOO,DOA,GOOG'